ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  **Uninstall ROCm**

-   This field is only available if previous Runfile ROCm installations are discovered on the system where ROCm is being installed.
+   This field is only available if previous Runfile ROCm installations are discovered on the system where ROCm is being installed, based on the currently selected **ROCm Install Path** location.
+   The installer only lists previous installation locations that are on the current install path.
+   If any installation locations are present on this path, they can be selected for uninstall.
+   The installer indicates the type of installation as follows:

+   *  **P**: (Package manager) Package manager installation that matches the ROCm version for the Runfile Installer.
+In this case, uninstall is not allowed.
+   *  **C**: (Runfile conflict) Runfile installation that matches the ROCm version for the Runfile Installer.
+The conflicting installation can be uninstalled.
+   *  **R**: (Runfile) Runfile installation that differs from the ROCm version for the Runfile Installer.
+The installation can be uninstalled.

-   The previous installation locations are listed and can be selected for uninstall. **Uninstall ROCm** is for a single ROCm instance at a time and is only available for Runfile installs.
+   **Uninstall ROCm** is for a single ROCm instance at a time and is only available for Runfile installs.
    Package manager installs of ROCm cannot be uninstalled by the Runfile installer and must be uninstalled manually using the package management application.